 If parents are worried that their child may have SEND, the SENDCo is the first point of contact.

 Every student in the academy is assessed formally on a termly basis and data is reported to parents along with information about whether or not your child is on track to achieve their target grade.
-Once per year this data is accompanied by summary comments from the form tutor and head of yea/student performance leaders.
+Once per year this data is accompanied by summary comments from the form tutor and Head of Year / Pastoral Officers.

 At each Assessment Point the SENDCo, along with the Senior Leadership Team, analyses the data of students with SEND to ensure they are making progress in line with their peers.
 If students are not making, or are not on track to make expected progress, appropriate intervention and sourcing of any additional support will be put in place.